Raymond Luedeke: Biography

-The Music
+Music

 The music of Ray Luedeke, along with traditional elements, incorporates a variety of the techniques of 20th and 21st Century music, including metric modulation, extended or ambiguous tonality, spatial notation, and the harmonic use of pitch sets.
 A good deal of his music is inspired by poetry, particularly that of Pablo Neruda and of William Carlos Williams.
 Some of his music includes references to the music of non-Western cultures, to Japanese classical music, to African drumming, and to the Indonesian gamelan.

 In Kevin Vigil's doctoral thesis on the guitar music of Raymond Luedeke, the composer is asked if he has had style periods, given the variety of forms found in his music: He replies that his style is to be found in his musical line and in his personal concept of counterpoint, rather than in his musical vocabulary, which may vary.
 He compares his music to poetry, in which metaphors may be interpreted in various ways.
 He does not accept the concept of absolute music, of music that only refers to itself.
 Without being programmatic, his music has a narrative that can suggest a variety of interpretations.